wrex/bunzu.doiwalters.com/src/pages/en/j-grammar.md

 > all single words that describe action or state in the
 > <ruby>述語<rp>(</rp><rt>じゅつご</rt><rp>)</rp></ruby> (predicate) of a sentence.

-To a Japanese native, these "adjective"'s ability to modify a noun is a _secondary_ usage.
-Their primary use is to provide a sense of utilization/action/state as distinct from things that _don't_ confer any sense of utilization, action or state (like nouns, conjunctions, and interjections)
+To a Japanese native, these words' ability to modify a noun is a _secondary_ usage.
+Their primary use is to indicate action/state/utilization, as opposed to things that _don't_ (like nouns, conjunctions, and interjections)

+Don't believe it?
+Consider the following:

-Note that Japanese consider 形容動詞 to be **だ**-words, but we consider them to be な-words!
-They think of them as primarily verb-like (e.g. 「静かだ」&mdash;
+Japanese dictionaries call 形容動詞 **だ**-words, but we consider them to be な-words!
+They think of them _first_ as verb-like (e.g. 「静かだ」&mdash; "it's quiet").
-"it's quiet").
 We think of them as primarily adjective-like (e.g. 「静かな犬」&mdash; "[a] quiet dog").

 Most of us wouldn't think of verbs and adjectives as similar or even related.
 In English grammar, "adjectives" modify nouns, and have almost nothing to do with verbs!
-But Japanese doesn't behave like English.
+But _Japanese grammar doesn't behave like English._

-That's one example of why this site uses the Japanese terms whenever possible.
-The goal is to _think about Japanese sentences like a Japanese native._
+That's why this site uses the Japanese terms whenever possible.
+The goal is to _think about Japanese sentences like a Japanese native_ as much as possible.

 ### Why study grammar/syntax?

 We all learned our native languages primarily by _immersion_ (repeated exposure and mimicry).
 We didn't study grammar and "rules" until fairly late in our childhood.

 The human brain is _incredibly_ well adapted to pattern matching.
+With sufficient _input_ and practice, we _can_ reach even fairly advanced levels of proficiency _without_ studying grammar.

-Nothing is more beneficial to learning a language than massive amounts of _input_ (listening or reading) and constant practice (with feedback).
+_Nothing_ is more beneficial to learning a language than massive amounts of _input_ (listening or reading) and constant practice (with feedback).

+So why study grammar?

-But eventually most schoolchildren are forced to learn more about their native languages, to think _about_ their native languages.
-Most of us eventually study grammar, and composition, and classic literature at some point.
+Eventually most countries force their schoolchildren to learn more about their native languages.
+Students learn to think _about_ their native languages.
+Most educated people eventually study grammar, composition, and classic literature at some point.

-The author feels this is beneficial and important (some disagree!).
+The author believes this is beneficial and important (some might disagree!).

 Learning the structure and nuances of our languages allows us to communicate more effectively and to express more nuanced thoughts.
 The author feels that "ungrammared" is almost as much an impediment to communication as "illiterate".

+While "he done it" would likely be understood, it sounds unrefined.
+In the same way, 「その花がきれい！」 (without だ at the end) communicates an idea effectively enough, but sounds jarring.

-Regardless, these diagrams are a visual aid for reasoning about grammatical syntax and structure.
-If you've no interest in the latter, the you probably won't find sentence diagrams useful.
+These diagrams provide a visual aid for reasoning about and composing with grammatical syntax and structure.
+If you don't value grammar, then you probably won't find sentence diagrams or this site terribly useful.
+(And you'd be _wrong_. 😉)

 ### Learn like a native

-This site attempts to teach Japanese grammatical syntax in the same way it would be taught to Japanese <ruby>中学生<rp>(</rp><rt>ちゅうがくせい</rt><rp>)</rp></ruby>
+This site attempts to teach Japanese grammatical syntax similar to how it would be taught to Japanese <ruby>中学生<rp>(</rp><rt>ちゅうがくせい</rt><rp>)</rp></ruby>
 (middle-school students).

 ("Attempts" being the key word.
-Much of the information is cribbed from [this wonderful Japanese language site](https://www.kokugobunpou.com/).)
+Much of the information is cribbed from [this wonderful site about Japanese grammar](https://www.kokugobunpou.com/).)

-Because this is a site for _foreign_ learners of Japanese, some concessions will be inevitable, but whenever possible concepts are introduced in the same order as a _Japanese_ middle-school curriculum.
+Because this is a site for _foreign_ learners of Japanese, however, some concessions and alterations will occasionally arise.

+Whenever possible concepts are introduced in the same order as a _Japanese_ middle-school curriculum.
 The information is hierarchically organized using _Japanese_ taxonomies.
 Concepts are described with as _Japanese_ a mindset as the Author's English-native brain can provide.

+### Only basics

+This site only tries to explain how to diagram Japanese sentences.

-This site does _not_, repeat **NOT**, attempt to teach _everything_ about Japanese grammar.
-The focus is on sentence diagrams.
-We only present "intermediate" topics relevant to diagramming.
+It does _not_, repeat **NOT**, attempt to teach _everything_ about Japanese grammar.
+We only present the high-level grammatical ideas relevant to diagramming.

-## Grammatical terms (文法の語彙)
+"Japanese grammar" is an extremely deep (and somewhat opinionated) subject!
+Hopefully, these diagrams help people to reason about deeper topics not covered here.

+## Units of Japanese writing

 Japanese schoolteachers would teach these basic units or divisions of Japanese writing, from largest to smallest: